hamsal39/dance-party/README.md

 # dance-party
-In this game you choose your character sand dances
+In this game you choose your characters and dances